Sarthak-commits/expense-splitter/WARP.md

 Verification: Session Provider
 - Start dev: npm run dev
 - Register or sign in, then in a client component call useSession() to access session; signOut() should log you out

+Verification: Group Detail Page
+- Create a group at /groups, then click into the group link
+- Expected: group page shows Members, Recent expenses (possibly empty), and "Balances (coming soon)"
+- Non-members attempting to open the URL should receive a 404

 References
 - README.md: Environment setup, CI example, and Vercel deployment notes